msugar/git_assignment/README.md

 Steps to add a collaborator to a repository:
 1. Under your repository name on GitHub, click on "Settings".
 1. In the "Access" section of the sidebar, click on "Collaborators".
-1. Inside "Manage access", click on "Add people"
+1. Inside "Manage access", click on "Add people".
-1. In the "Add a collaborator to git" dialog window, search for the user that you want to invite, then select a name in the list of matches and confirm.
+1. In the "Add a collaborator to git" dialog window, search for the user that you want to invite, then select a name in the list of matches.
+1. [If the repository is owned by an organization] Under "Choose a role", select the repository role to grant to the person.
+1. Click "Add <NAME> to <REPOSITORY>" to confirm.

 A repository owned by a personal account has two permission levels: the repository owner and collaborators.